edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

 ## How Does It Work? {/*how-does-it-work*/}

-The workflows through which Bot Manager Standard and Bot Manager Advanced detect bots are described below.
+The workflows through which Bot Manager detects bots are described below.

-### Bot Manager Standard {/*bot-manager-standard*/}
+### Standard Bot Manager {/*bot-manager-standard*/}

-Bot Manager Standard requires a client (e.g., a web browser) to solve a JavaScript-based challenge before resolving the request. {{ PRODUCT }} {{ PRODUCT_SECURITY }} blocks traffic when the client cannot solve this challenge within a few seconds.
+Standard Bot Manager requires a client (e.g., a web browser) to solve a JavaScript-based challenge before resolving the request. {{ PRODUCT }} {{ PRODUCT_SECURITY }} blocks traffic when the client cannot solve this challenge within a few seconds.
 Basic bots typically cannot solve this type of challenge and therefore their traffic is blocked.
 [Learn more.](#browser-challenge)

-### Bot Manager Advanced {/*bot-manager-advanced*/}
+### Premier and Advanced Bot Manager {/*bot-manager-advanced*/}

-Bot Manager Advanced inspects each request to determine whether it is bot traffic.
+Premier and Advanced Bot Manager inspects each request to determine whether it is bot traffic.

 1. Does the request match an exception?
 [Exceptions](#exceptions) identify trafic that should bypass bot detection.
 2. Does the request match a rule?
 A rule defines the criteria that our service will use to identify bot traffic.